dotmake-build/command-line/docs/README.md

   * `Uri`, `IPAddress`, `IPEndPoint`

-* Any type with a public constructor or a static `Parse` method with a string parameter - These types can be bound/parsed automatically even if they are wrapped with `Enumerable` or `Nullable` type (note that as of current version, custom class support when using AOT compilation is not stable but trimming works)
+* Any type with a public constructor or a static `Parse` method with a string parameter - These types can be bound/parsed automatically even if they are wrapped with `Enumerable` or `Nullable` type.
     ```c#
     [CliCommand]
     public class ArgumentConverterCliCommand